-It is recommended to use different types of nodes to be set up in different networks (private, public, master) as seen in the diagram below.
+We recommend that you use different types of nodes set up in different networks (private, public, master) as seen in Figure 1.

 Protect your cluster from the outside with firewall settings specific for the node type.

-- Each node has unfettered IP-to-IP connectivity from itself to all nodes in the DC/OS cluster.
+- Each node must have unfettered IP-to-IP connectivity from itself to all nodes in the DC/OS cluster.

 - All ports should be open for communication from the master nodes to the agent nodes and vice versa.

 - Setting firewall rules between the nodes of any types is not recommended.